I am an animator and moving image maker.

 My interest in animation grew out of a desire to have more tools for storytelling–specifically in thinking about place-based animism and a curiosity about how vastly different cultures/religions historically and presently imbue place with personhood, sympathetic magic, or animistic qualities forming a foundation of knowledge, belief systems, or in times of crisis a desperate incantation of hope.

-Nicole Antebi she/her(s) is an animator/filmmaker who makes things that move, loop, and sometimes hold.
-She came of age on the northwest bank of the Rio Grande/Río Bravo on the El Paso/Juárez border.
-The importance of movement as it concerns the dignity of people and rivers was a formative part of her childhood and the foundation of the work she does today.
+I came of age on the northwest bank of the Rio Grande/Río Bravo on the El Paso/Juárez border.
+The importance of movement as it concerns the dignity of people and rivers was a formative part of my childhood and the foundation of the transnational collaborations I work on today.

-She is an assistant professor of Illustration and Animation at The University of Arizona and previously taught at CUNY Queens College, SUNY Albany, and in 2019 she was a visiting professor at la Universidad de las Américas, Puebla, Mexico.
+I am part of las polígonas artist collective with Ingrid Leyva, Celina Galicia, and Sonia Rayka.
+I am also an assistant professor of Illustration and Animation at The University of Arizona and have previously taught at CUNY Queens College, SUNY Albany, and 2019 I was a visiting professor at la Universidad de las Américas, Puebla.

 I recently finalized an animated essay film titled 100 Partially Obscured Views/100 Vistas Parcialmente Oscurecidas, tracing the roots of colonial treaties, policies, and personal history through a series of archival postcards depicting El Paso, Juárez, and parts of New Mexico.
 The film periodically returns to the center of the river with two names as a site of witness and arrival in this contemporary moment.